ErdemKaraahmet/RPE-Genie/README.md

 # RPE-Genie
-RPE calculater via object tracking, a tool that can be used for velocity based training
+RPE calculater via object tracking, and a tool that can be used for velocity based training